 For access to all of our training, gear, and race coverage, plus exclusive training plans, FinisherPix photos, event discounts, and GPS apps, sign up for Outside+.

-Athletes will compete over the new 100K PTO distance that we saw at the PTO championships at Challenge Daytona in December: 2K swim, 80K bike, 18K run.
+Athletes compete over the new 100K distance that is now standard at PTO races: 2K swim, 80K bike, 18K run.

 And the winning team will then be determined by the total number of points after the 12 races.